International Conference on Innovations for Community Services (I4CS)

 |February 20, 2022||Paper submission (open for late submission until March 19)|

 |March 20, 2022||Authors' notification|

 |April 1, 2022||Camera-ready copies|

 Call for Paper

 Your work focuses on the topics "Technology, Applications, Socialization" of our conference?
 Submit a paper for review and become a part of our community!

 Also this year we have found an excellent home for the conference.
-Marvel at the UNESCO World Heritage Site in the city of Bamberg and get to know the University of Bamberg!
+We will meet us in Delft, The Nederland!

 We are very proud that the conference and our community can rely on the longstanding support of our members on the program committee.
 Their expertise helps us to select outstanding papers for the conference.

 As in the previous years, I4CS 2022 will publish their proceedings with Springer in "Communications in Computer and Information Science" (CCIS) series.
 In addition, the papers will be submitted to indexing libraries, e.g. DBLP, Scopus.